tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-load-census-data-with-ogr2ogr.md

 The easiest way to install [ogr2ogr](https://gdal.org/programs/ogr2ogr.html) is to download and install GDAL (Geospatial Data Abstraction Library); an open source library maintained by [OSGeo](https://www.osgeo.org/projects/gdal/).
 PostGIS recognizes `ogr2ogr` as a valid loading method, which can be explored within the [PostGIS official training material](https://postgis.net/workshops/postgis-intro/loading_data.html#loading-with-ogr2ogr).

-Install the GDAL library, which includes `ogr2ogr`.
+Follow the instructions to install the GDAL library, which includes `ogr2ogr`:

 <details>
 <summary><strong>MacOS</strong></summary>